artichoke/qed/README.md

 ## `no_std`

-qed is `no_std` compatible.
+qed is `no_std` compatible although some macros may construct types which require `::std` to be available.

 ### Minimum Supported Rust Version

-This crate requires at least Rust 1.56.0.
+This crate requires at least Rust 1.59.0.
 This version can be bumped in minor releases.

 ## License